zknx/spzenhan.nvim/README.md

     -- and within the plugin's own directory. executable = nil,

+    -- If true, plugin will search spzenhan.exe from path. find_executable_from_path = false,

     -- The default IME status after you leave insert mode or switch buffers.
     -- 0:   Always turn IME OFF.
 This is the classic behavior.
     -- 1:   Always turn IME ON.